MetOffice/jules/doc/source/namelists/urban.nml.rst

 ``urban.nml``
 =============

 This file contains one namelist called :nml:lst:`JULES_URBAN`.

 This section predominantly sets the options available for the two-tile urban scheme MORUSES.
 These namelists are only read if :nml:mem:`JULES_SURFACE::l_urban2t`, which requires both the :nml:mem:`JULES_SURFACE_TYPES::urban_canyon` and :nml:mem:`JULES_SURFACE_TYPES::urban_roof` surface types to be used.
 MORUSES provides parameters for: snow free canyon albedo (:nml:mem:`JULES_URBAN::l_moruses_albedo`), canyon emissivity (:nml:mem:`JULES_URBAN::l_moruses_emissivity`), roughness length for heat (:nml:mem:`JULES_URBAN::l_moruses_rough`), roughness length for momentum (:nml:mem:`JULES_URBAN::l_moruses_macdonald`) and thermal inertia (:nml:mem:`JULES_URBAN::l_moruses_storage`).
 Ancillary data, predominantly required for MORUSES, is read in via :nml:lst:`URBAN_PROPERTIES`.

-For all other parameters that MORUSES does not provide, and for any MORUSES parametrisations that are turned off, values from :doc:`nveg_params.nml` will be used instead.
+For all other parameters that MORUSES does not provide, and for any MORUSES parameterisations that are turned off, values from :doc:`nveg_params.nml` will be used instead.
 See the switches below for more information.

    .. seealso::
       References:

       * Porson, A., et al. (2010), Implementation of a new urban energy budget scheme in the MetUM.
 Part I: Description and idealized simulations, Quarterly Journal of the Royal Meteorological Society, 136: 1514-1529. doi: 10.1002/qj.668
       * Porson, A., et al. (2010), Implementation of a new urban energy budget scheme into MetUM.
 Part II: Validation against observations and model Intercomparison, Quarterly Journal of the Royal Meteorological Society, 136: 1530-1542. doi: 10.1002/qj.572

 ``JULES_URBAN`` namelist members